Target: Expect More And Pay Less, Following The Sell-Off

 Conclusion

-In summary, with a P/E ratio substantially lower than that of the broader market, there is already much pessimism built into Target's stores.
+In summary, with a P/E ratio substantially lower than that of the broader market, there is already much pessimism built into Target's shares.
 Interestingly, this contrasts somewhat with analyst estimates which forecast both sales and earnings growth for next year.
 Personally, I don't believe that the situation is as negative as Target's valuation implies.

 Target is a great business, with a great brand, that generates substantial free-cash-flow and it is trading at an attractive discount to the broader market (with a healthy dividend that pays you while you wait).
 Yes, sales will ebb-and-flow over time, but don't take those periods of slight sales declines to necessarily mean a terminal decline far into the future.